Ashappp/FilmsListApi/README.md

 {
 statusCode: 400
 success: false,
-message: "file is not ulpoad"
+message: "file is not ulpoad", eror
 }